Types of Car Scratches Explained: Clear Coat, Paint, and Deep Damage Guide

 Real car enthusiasts do not want to see scratches on their cars.
-It makes your baby ride looks dull and less taken care of.
+It makes your baby’s ride look dull and neglected.
 But unfortunately, scratches appear on all cars – it’s just a matter of time.

 Luckily, you can fix the scratches and have that factory aesthetic and magnificent exterior look.
-But before we discuss car scratches repair, you need to know the types of scratches.
-There are more than two types of car scratches, each of which has a different approach to fixing them.
+But before we discuss car scratch repair, you need to know the types of scratches.
+There are more than two types of car scratches, each with its own approach to fixing them.

-Rx Mechanic expert teams draft this simplified guide to walk you through how to fix these scratches.
-So sit back and have a five minutes read.
+Rx Mechanic expert teams drafted this simplified guide to walk you through how to fix these scratches.
+So sit back and have a five-minute read.

 deep scratch on car